marcelmindemann/codepipeline-monorepo-webhook/README.md

   To configure your project structure you can use these configuration options:

   * `nested`: If set to `true`, you can use a project structure as described above.
 If set to `false`, you can use a project structure as described in [Structure-1](#Structure-1).
-  * `prefix_parent_folder`: If set to `true` and `nested: true`, the name of the parent folder is prepended to the names of the subfolders when building the name of the CodePipelines.
+  * `prefixParentFolder`: If set to `true` and `nested: true`, the name of the parent folder is prepended to the names of the subfolders when building the name of the CodePipelines.
 For example: If you have a change in microservice-1, the name `service-1` will be prepended to `microservice-1`.
-  * `prefix_repo_name`: If set to `true`, the name of the repo will be prepended to the names of the subfolders when building the name of the CodePipelines.
+  * `prefixRepoName`: If set to `true`, the name of the repo will be prepended to the names of the subfolders when building the name of the CodePipelines.
 In this case that would be `mono-repo`.

 ## Project Structures
 ### Structure-1